The Horse in Motion: 1878: The series

 Stanford financed Muybridge's next project: to use multiple cameras to photograph the complete stride of running horses at Stanford's farm in Palo Alto.
 Muybridge ordered lenses from England and had an electrical shutter system built by San Francisco engineers.
 He had the race track whitened and a background of white planks erected at a slight angle, with a grid that had vertical lines indicating 21 in distances and several horizontal lines 4 in apart, of which the lowest was on a level with the track.
 Wires ran under the surface, from a battery of 12 cameras to two feet from the background, where they were slightly raised to be struck by the wheel of a sulky.

 On 15 June 1878, in the presence of invited turfmen and members of the press, Stanford's racehorse Abe Edgington was sent trotting at a mile in 2 minutes and 20 seconds across the track, with the sulky wheel tripping all the wires one by one, breaking the electrical circuit and thus causing each camera shutter to open in turn, for a duration that was claimed to last the 1/1000 part of a second.
 The resulting negatives were tiny, but had fine details, and proved that the trotting horse assumes inconceivable positions that seemed to have nothing in common with the gracefulness that people associated with it.

 After the first successful experiment, running mare Sallie Gardner was sent across the track.
-The results showed very queer positions that shattered the illusions of the supposed superior grace of the horse.
+The Sacramento Daily Union reported that:It was shown that the supposed superior grace of the horse while running is in reality a delusion: that the feet are gotten into all sorts of queer positions.
 A saddle girth happened to break while she passed the cameras, which was distinctly registered on the resulting photographs.
 This experiment was deemed even more interesting than the first.

 While there have been rumors that Stanford had a large bet riding on the suspected outcome that the study would show that a horse at moments has all legs off the ground when running, the historian Phillip Prodger has said, "I personally believe that the story of the bet is apocryphal.
 There are really no primary accounts of this bet ever having taken place.
 Everything is hearsay and secondhand information."

 The photographs showed that all four feet are sometimes simultaneously off the ground and that when galloping this occurs when the feet are "gathered" beneath the body, not when the fore and hindlimbs are "extended" as sometimes depicted in older paintings.

 Muybridge made several series of different horses performing several gaits over the next week.
 He had 6 different 22 × 14 cm cards printed by Morse's gallery and registered them for copyright at the Library of Congress on 15 July 1878.